+44 (0)330 229 0331 | email@example.com

 4 – Claiming Pensions

-By creating a will you can support any wishes you have outlined for your partner to receive a share of any occupational pensions after your death.
-These will form part of your estate.
+By creating a Will you can support any wishes you have outlined for your partner to receive a share of any occupational pensions after your death.
+These form part of your estate.
 Although you are able to nominate someone to claim a share of your pension other than yourself, this will give a more viable legal claim for your partner to do so.

 5 – Supporting All Of Your Children